Illinois

 Nicor Gas (Southern Company Gas)

-IOUCity of Chicago natural gas distribution, approximately 850,000 customers
+IOUCity of Chicago natural gas distribution

 Key Issues